Inflation

 Inflation averaged about 3% annually during the 20th century.

-It was briefly much higher than that right after both world wars (probably due to pent-up demand versus used-up supply) and also during the late 1970s (probably due to the government's policy of "printing press financing" - see the government spending diagram for details).
+It was briefly much higher than that during and right after both world wars, and also during the 1970s (probably due to the government's policy of "printing press financing" - see the government spending diagram for details).

 Inflation remained low during the boom of the 1990s, which is very encouraging: it shows how a hot economy can create growth in both demand and supply, so that the price level remains stable.